Queen Elizabeth II mourned at funeral by Britain and world - KESQ

 LONDON (AP) — Britain and the world said a final goodbye to Queen Elizabeth II at a state funeral Monday that drew presidents and kings, princes and prime ministers — and crowds who massed along the streets of London to honor a monarch whose 70-year reign defined an age.

+The trappings of state and monarchy abounded: The coffin was draped with the royal standard and atop it sat the Imperial State Crown, sparkling with almost 3,000 diamonds, and the sovereign’s orb and scepter.
+But the personal was also present: a handwritten note from her son, King Charles III, that read, “In loving and devoted memory” and was signed Charles R — for Rex, or king.

+The service drew to a close with two minutes of silence observed across the United Kingdom, after which the attendees sang the national anthem, now titled “God Save the King.”

-A day packed with events in London and Windsor began early when the doors of 900-year-old Westminster Hall were closed to mourners after hundreds of thousands had filed in front of her flag-draped coffin.
+The day began early when the doors of Parliament’s 900-year-old Westminster Hall were closed to mourners after hundreds of thousands had filed in front of her coffin.
 Many had waited for hours in line, including through cold nights, to attend the lying in state in an outpouring of collective grief and respect.

 “I felt like I had to come and pay my final respects to our majestic queen.
 She has done so much for us and just a little thank you really from the people,” said Tracy Dobson, who was among the last to join the line.

-In a country known for pomp and pageantry, the first state funeral since Winston Churchill’s was filled with spectacle: 142 Royal Navy sailors drew the gun carriage carrying Elizabeth’s coffin to Westminster Abbey, with King Charles III and his sons, Princes William and Harry, walking behind as bagpipers played.
-Pall bearers carried the coffin into the abbey, where around 2,000 people ranging from world leaders to health care workers gathered to mourn her.
-Ahead of the service, a bell tolled 96 times — once a minute for each year of her life.

-It drew to a close with two minutes of silence observed across the United Kingdom.
-The attendees then sang the national anthem.

-Monday has been declared a public holiday in honor of Elizabeth, who died Sept.
+Monday was declared a public holiday in honor of Elizabeth, who died Sept.
 8 — and hundreds of thousands of people descended on central London to partake in the historic moment.
-Long before the service began, city authorities said viewing areas along the route of the funeral’s procession were full.
+They jammed the sidewalks to watch the coffin wend its way through the streets of the capital after the service.
+As the procession passed Buckingham Palace, the queen’s official residence in the city, staff stood outside, some bowing and curtseying.

+After the passage through central London, the coffin was placed in a hearse and headed for Windsor Castle — where Elizabeth spent much of her time.
+Mourners threw flowers at the convoy as it passed.

+There will be another procession in Windsor before a committal service in St. George’s Chapel.
+The queen will be laid to rest with her late husband, Prince Philip, at a private family service.

-On the evening before, Charles issued a message of thanks to people in the U.K. and around the world, saying he and his wife Camilla, the queen consort, have been “moved beyond measure” by the large numbers of people who have turned out to pay their respects to the queen.
+On the evening before the funeral, Charles issued a message of thanks to people in the U.K. and around the world, saying he and his wife Camilla, the queen consort, have been “moved beyond measure” by the large numbers of people who have turned out to pay their respects to the queen.

-Following the funeral, the coffin — accompanied by units of the armed forces in dress uniforms and members of her family — was brought through the capital’s streets.

-At Wellington Arch near Hyde Park, it will be placed in a hearse to be driven to Windsor Castle — where Elizabeth spent much of her time — for another procession before a committal service in St. George’s Chapel.
-She will be laid to rest with her late husband, Prince Philip, at a private family service.

 People across Britain paused for a minute of silence at 8 p.m.
 Sunday in memory of the only monarch most have ever known.
 At Westminster Hall, the constant stream of mourners paused for 60 seconds as people observed the minute of reflection in deep silence.